ElektroStudios/VBNet-Snippet-Collection/Textfile/README.md

 # Textfile Stream
 Reads and manages the contents of a textfile.
-It encapsulates an underliying <see cref="FileStream"/> to access the file.
+It encapsulates an underliying "FileStream" to access the file.